South Gippsland Water Customer Charters

 Energy & Water Ombudsman Victoria (EWOV)

 If customers have made a complaint to South Gippsland Water and we cannot resolve this, customers can turn to the Energy & Water Ombudsman.
-Customers should seek to resolve their complaint or problem with South Gippsland Water first, before going to the industry ombudsman.
+Customers should seek to resolve their complaint or problem with South Gippsland Water initially.

 The EWOV operates on an independent industry-based Ombudsman model.
-The process is informal, rather than legalistic, and based on the process of alternative dispute resolution (ADR).
+The process is informal, rather than legalistic, and based on the process of alternative dispute resolution.

-Often described as external dispute resolution (EDR), because they are independent, impartial and external to South Gippsland Water.
+Often described as external dispute resolution, because they are independent, impartial and external to South Gippsland Water.
 The aim is to achieve fair and reasonable outcomes, having regard to good industry practice and the law.

 While available to all customers, EWOV was essentially set up to assist residential and small business customers.
 There is no charge to customers for the ombudsman services.